 The scares are free.

 There are two schools of thought on Halloween costumes; those who think that it’s about taking everyday professions and putting the word “sexy” in front of them, and those that think that it’s about dressing as a hideous monster.
 At Platform, we fall very heavily into the latter category.
-To celebrate this time of ghouls, […]Read
+To inspire your next costume please […]Read

 Some people LOVE the sensation of feeling fear.
 Scientists understand our love of horror in all art forms as a way to experience that rush of dopamine that comes with a true scare whilst our brains understand that we are in no real danger.
 If only that were true for current times.
 Leave your newspapers […]Read